ArrayHQ/medium/readme.txt

 * Go to the Contact menu on the left admin menu to configure your contact form.
 By default they give you a simple form with Name, Email, Subject and Message.
 To keep things simple, I suggest using the default form.
 Otherwise, to customize this form even further, check out the Contact Form 7 docs page.

 * After you've configured and saved your contact form in the Contact menu, you will be given a small shortcode like this: [contact-form 1 "Contact form 1"].
 Copy this shortcode.
-We'll use this to add the form to our Contact page.</p>
+We'll use this to add the form to our Contact page

 * Now head back to your Contact page.
 Paste the Contact 7 shortcode that you copied into the body of the post.
 Update the post.
 You should now see the form on the contact page.